kirtonBCIlab/Boccia-T2S-controller/developer_instructions.md

 # Developer Instruction Guide

+ **Note:** *Before starting, ensure that all the appropritae softwares are installed, for a full guide visit this link: https://docs.google.com/document/d/1QngzwomLLlz8kZnp9dIDmXErnTAykoAcfycUPx3WqAs/edit?usp=sharing*

 ## 1. **Environment Setup** 🔧

 1. **Update Environment:** Ensure that the YML file is used to update the environment.
 This will configure all necessary dependencies and settings.